Terms of service • Privacy policy • Legal notice

 - Recipients or categories of recipients receiving or to receive personal data, including those in third countries or international organizations;

-- Storage duration if possible, or criteria determining the storage period;
+- Storage duration, if possible, or criteria determining the storage period;

 - The right to request rectification, erasure, or processing restriction of personal data, or to object to the processing;